Converting OSM coordinates to local CRS with PyProj Jump to heading

 Yield transformed (N, 2) arrays in target CRS.

-Memory threshold: ~16 MB per chunk for float64 coordinates.
+Memory footprint per chunk: ~16 MB for float64 at 1M points.

 """